dlebansais/Wrist/Samples/comet/page/sign in/readme.md

 The sign in page allows users to sign in using one of the following methods:

-- Login id only
+- name only
-- Login id and password
+- name and password
-- Use the login information from another platform
+- Use the sign in information from another platform
-- Certificate login
+- Certificate sign in

 The method is chosen with a radio button.

-For the login and login+password options there is a validity duration option:
+For the "name only" and "name and password" options there is a validity duration option:

 - This session only (until inactive for an hour)
 - Two weeks
 - No limit

-If the method is "login" or "login & password", there is a "sign in" button.
+If the method is "name only" or "name and password", there is a "sign in" button.
 If successful, it sends them back to the start page.
 In case of error, there is an error message.

 If the method is "other plaform" there is a button that sends them to the sign in page of that platform.